rss logo

 Test from Windows

-• Ping any internal host:
+• Ping any internal host to verify connectivity through the VPN:

 Windows terminal showing successful ping to internal LAN gateway at 192.168.0.254 through the VPN tunnel